Venture Financing:

 Corporate angels

 These private investors use their severance or early-retirement pay from former senior management positions at large corporations to make entrepreneurial investments.
-Typically, they seek a new senior management job in the investment, want to be involved in one investment at a time, have about $1 million in cash, and make investments in the $200,000 range.
+Typically, they seek a new senior management job in the investment, want to be involved in one investment at a time.

 Entrepreneurial angels